selsoftdf/sql-docs/docs/t-sql/queries/output-clause-transact-sql.md

 ### B. Use OUTPUT with a DELETE statement

-The following example deletes all rows in the `ShoppingCartItem` table.
+The following example deletes all rows from the ShoppingCartItem table that match a specific condition.
 The clause `OUTPUT DELETED.*` specifies that the results of the `DELETE` statement, that is, all columns in the deleted rows, are returned to the calling application.
 The `SELECT` statement that follows verifies the results of the delete operation on the `ShoppingCartItem` table.

 ```sql
 USE AdventureWorks2022;